marekmars/sistemaVentasApi.Net/README.md

 ```markdown
 GET /api/sales?filter=Doe&orderBy=date&desc=1
 ```
-This will filter sales with the cient last name "Doe" and order the results by the date in descending order.
+This will filter sales with the client last name "Doe" and order the results by the date in descending order.

 ## Data Model